 Plan a quintessential Cotswold proposal in the quaint village of Lower Slaughter, which sits in a picturesque spot along the banks of the tiny River Eye.
 The area is known for being photogenic and makes a charming setting for getting down on one knee.

-After popping the question, head to the luxurious Slaughter Manor House and raise a glass or two of Champagne in the hotel’s bar.
+After popping the question, head to the luxurious The Slaughters Manor House and raise a glass or two of Champagne in the hotel’s bar.
 Or spoil your loved one with afternoon tea to round off a truly British proposal in style!

-It doesn’t get more romantic than a fairy tale proposal at a castle and the historic setting of Berkeley Castle is just a dreamy spot to ask those life-changing four words!
+It doesn’t get more romantic than a fairy tale proposal at a castle – with the historic setting of Berkeley Castle providing a dreamy spot to ask those life-changing four words!

 Choose to get down on one knee in the magical Butterfly House, while exploring the castle, or in the gardens which specialise in scent and are particularly beautiful in June when the roses are in bloom.